Applying for a mortgage. How to combine your first and second mortgages.

 First and second mortgages do not necessarily have to be concluded in tranches

-Dividing the mortgage into tranches: These are the advantages
+Dividing a mortgage into tranches: The benefits

 Dividing a mortgage into tranches definitely has advantages, because this means that a different product can be selected for each tranche.
 This enables you to combine the advantages of different mortgage models.
 For instance, the security of a Fix mortgage can be complemented by a SARON mortgage, with which you can benefit from interest rate fluctuations on the market.